ADI Training Cost UK 2026: GBP1,500-3,000+ to Become an Instructor

 1. Eligibility check (free)

-You must hold a full UK driving licence for at least 3 years, pass an enhanced DBS check (around GBP46 for the check itself, applied through the DVSA process), and be a fit and proper person.
-Eligibility is verified through gov.uk/become-driving-instructor.
+You must hold a full UK driving licence for at least 3 years, pass an enhanced DBS check (GBP49.50 statutory fee since December 2024, plus any provider admin charge), and be a fit and proper person.
+Eligibility is verified through gov.uk/become-car-driving-instructor.

 2. ADI Part 1: Theory test (GBP81)